 Prague is one of the most interesting places to visit at Christmas due to the nostalgic atmosphere that characterizes the city.
-Wandering around its markets, watching fireworks on top of landmarks… enjoying the last days of the year in Prague in an unforgettable way is quite simple!
+Wandering around its markets, watching fireworks on top of landmarks… Enjoying the last days of the year in Prague and making it an unforgettable experience is quite simple!

 When Prague celebrates Christmas the city transforms itself into a true fairytale.
-The cold is mixed with the typical mist of these days, and the Christmas lights illuminate the decorated streets of Prague with a special halo.
-In the Old Town Square (Staroměstské náměstí) a big Christmas tree stands in the center, while a living nativity scene and a few choir groups are the most traditional elements of these festivities.
-Discover the Christmas fair in Prague is one of the essentials for living the Czech Christmas.
+The cold goes with the typical mist of these days, and the Christmas lights illuminate the decorated streets of Prague giving it all a special halo.
+In the centre of the Old Town Square (Staroměstské náměstí) stands a big Christmas tree, while a living nativity scene and a few choir groups give the most traditional touch to these festivities.
+Discovering the Christmas fair in Prague is one of the essentials in order to properly live the Czech Christmas.

 Christmas markets in Prague

 From December 2 2017 to January 6 2018 the Christmas markets (Vánoční trhytrdelník) take the city center.
 They are wooden huts in which you will find traditional crafts and Christmas decorations (ornaments, candles, toys, dishes, mistletoe, lights, figures…).
 You will also be able to enjoy all kinds of traditional food and drinks of this season, such as the trdelník (a kind of roll with cinnamon and sugar), medovina (mead) or hot wine.
 Access is free.